Guilty Gear 2: Overture: Characters

 One of three servants to That Man.
 Little is known of him, only that he is an immortal who the more he is in pain, the more he feels alive.
 He became a playable character in the Japanese version only as of June 5, 2008, thanks to an official patch released on Xbox Live.
 In the American version, Raven can be purchased as Downloadable Content on the Xbox LIVE Marketplace for 400 Microsoft points (US$5.00).

 Release

-The game was published in North America by Aksys Games on October 7, 2008 The game was and released in Europe on September 25, 2009 by 505 Games.
+The game was published in North America by Aksys Games on October 7, 2008 The game was released in Europe on September 25, 2009 by 505 Games.

 The localized version features slight modifications, including having more items and the ability to be able to move while selecting servants or items.
 These changes were restricted to the single player modes only.
 The localized versions feature dual audio.
 An alternate costume for Sol Badguy was offered as a retailer-exclusive pre-order bonus.
 The alternate costume is now available on the Xbox Live Marketplace.